 We’ve reviewed the entire ZenBook line in the past months and this 15-inch model is by far the most interesting of them all.
 It looks nice, it’s mostly well made, it gets a fairly good screen, a fast keyboard, good IO, as well as the performance to handle everyday chores and occasional demanding tasks and games.
-In fact, there’s actually no other laptop that can offer the same versatility and battery life in a similarly compact form-factor, and we’ll talk about the potential alternatives down below.
+There’s no other laptop that can offer the same versatility and battery life in a similarly compact form-factor, and we’ll talk about the potential alternatives down below.

 There are however thinner and lighter 15-inch laptops out there, but they lack the graphics performance, and there are also quite a few more powerful and overall better-polished alternatives, yet not as light or long-lasting, and usually more expensive, especially for those living outside the US.
 The LG Gram 15 and Acer Swift 5 SF315 qualify for that first category, while devices like the Lenovo ThinkPad X1 Extreme/ ThinkPad P1 or the Dell XPS 15 check into the second.
 Lenovo’s 15-inch Yoga 730 is another option you might consider, a 2-in-1 convertible with a touchscreen and usually a lower price in most regions, but also poorer gaming abilities and shorter battery life.
 You can find our detailed impressions on those in the linked articles.

-In fact, I expect the pricing to be a decisive criterion in your selection, and that’s going to vary based on where you’re living.
+I expect the pricing to be a decisive criterion in your selection, and that’s going to vary based on where you’re living.
 In the US, the ZenBook 15 sits for now at just $100-$200 dollars beneath a similarly specced Lenovo ThinkPad X1 Extreme/ ThinkPad P1 or the Dell XPS 15, which are also available with lower-end specs and allow future potential upgrades.
-Yes, these are a tad larger and heavier, but also better in terms of build, IO, performance in demanding loads or even screen quality and support, among others, which would make them my first choice over this ZenBook, at current prices.
+Yes, these are a tad larger and heavier, but also better in terms of build, IO, performance in demanding loads, or even screen quality and support, among others, which would make them my first choice over this ZenBook, at current prices.
 Outside of the US though, the price gap widens substantially, which makes the ZenBook 15 a much more competitive option.

 In the end, the Asus ZenBook 15 UX533FD is a solid allrounder and earns our recommendation.
 The form-factor, the overall performance, and long battery life are its main selling points, but it has its fair share of quirks, as well as quite a few merely “good enough” aspects, judging by today’s expectations.

 That’s why in the end it’s up to you to decide whether the ZenBook 15 UX533 is the right device for your needs, or those might be better catered by something else, by weighing the strong points and quirks of each option, as well as their pricing in your region.
-No matter what you pick, I would advise you buy from a place that handles warranty claims and potential returns flawlessly, given the reported QC issues you could run into with this one, and in all fairness, with most other modern laptops.
+No matter what you pick, I would advise you to buy from a place that handles warranty claims and potential returns flawlessly, given the reported QC issues you could run into with this one, and in all fairness, with most other modern laptops.